Join us for an adventure in flavor!

 fried potato chunks on a paper towel

 Roast and Toss.
-First, peel and cut.
-Then coat the potatoes with olive oil and salt and place on a sheet pan.
-Roast them in an oven, preheated to 450°F, for about 30 minutes, turning halfway through.
-Toss with the harra sauce.
+For this method, I first peel and cut the potatoes.
+Then, I coat them with olive oil and salt and place them on a sheet pan.
+I roast them in an oven, preheated to 450°F, for about 30 minutes, turning halfway through.
+Finally, I toss them with the harra sauce.

 coriander seeds being crushed with a mortar and pestle

 EASY!!
-Crush your coriander seeds (I use my mortar and pestle) and chop your garlic and herbs.
-Then just sauté garlic, crushed coriander seeds, crushed red chili flakes and turmeric powder in extra virgin olive oil for a minute or two over medium high heat.
-Add in fresh lemon juice.
+I crush my coriander seeds (using my mortar and pestle) and chop my garlic and herbs.
+Then, I just sauté the garlic, crushed coriander seeds, crushed red chili flakes, and turmeric powder in extra virgin olive oil for a minute or two over medium-high heat.
+I add in fresh lemon juice, and it’s ready to go!

 garlic and spices sauteing in olive oil

-Now you are ready to add the cooked potatoes and half of your fresh chopped herbs.
-Toss and season with salt and pepper to taste.
+Now I add the cooked potatoes and half of my fresh chopped herbs.
+I toss everything together and season with salt and pepper to taste.

 cooked spiced potatoes topped with chopped fresh herbs